 In 2013, Esther resettled in Boise and took up employment at a cotton company.
 However, she faced difficulties in providing for her family and enhancing her skills and English proficiency.
 In 2016, a friend referred Esther to RCBD, where the staff supported her with training, licensing, and acquiring supplies to establish a safe and high-quality childcare service in her rented home.
 In a matter of months, Esther successfully launched her business, achieving full enrollment.
 “I love working with children, and I want to expand my business,” she said.
 “That is my dream.”

-Three of Esther’s own children are currently enrolled in college in Boise, and another son is in the Navy.
-She and her family feel fortunate to have found Boise.
+Currently, three of Esther’s children are enrolled in college in Boise, and another son serves in the Navy.
+Boise has proven to be a wonderful place for Esther and her family to thrive.
 “It has been a wonderful place to raise my family.
-We love it here.”
+We love it here,” she said.

-Esther’s childcare business continues to thrive today, and she often provides guidance to newer RCBD providers during the program’s bi-monthly trainings.
+Her childcare business continues to flourish, and she actively imparts guidance to newer RCBD providers during the program’s bi-monthly trainings.